-If you would’ve told me at the beginning of March that I wouldn’t take an in-person workout class for the next 6 months plus, I would’ve totally laughed at you!
-But here we are six months removed from the last workout class I took, and in-home workouts have become the norm in the Haines household.
+If you would’ve told me in 2020 that I wouldn’t take an in-person workout class for the next 6 months to a year, I would’ve totally laughed at you!
+But here we are, many moons removed from the last workout class I took, and in-home workouts have become the norm in the Haines household.
 I was fortunate to snap up an indoor spin bike at the start of quarantine, and am here to finally share everything you need to know in this Schwinn IC4 spin bike review.

 With all the unknowns, plus the anxiety of it all, I decided to start looking into an in-home spin bike.
 I cancelled my ClassPass membership and stopped spending money on SoulCycle class packages, so I figured if I used my bike at least twice a week, it would soon pay for itself.